-8 Lessons Learned

-Budget and Funding

-Training of Electoral Staff

-Voter Education

-pre-Electoral Period

-Election Calendar

-Administration

-Recruitment

-Procurement

-Operations

-Security

-Use of ICT

-Electoral Body Evaluations & Lessons

-- Rapid staff turnover is a common feature for electoral bodies, so conducting immediate lessons-learned reviews after an election can be helpful. - Feedback can then be incorporated into administrative procedures and management processes, and, where appropriate, feedback to parliament on legal prospective legal change. • Such feedback should encompass national, - regional and district level officials, and as far as is practicable polling staff.

-• Electoral bodies can also review international and

-domestic observer reports and recommendations.
+Electoral Stage Electoral Element Principles, Issues and Key Risks 8.
+Lessons Learned Electoral Body Evaluations & Lessons- Learned In the post-electoral period electoral bodies should conduct internal evaluations and lessons-learned to improve their procedures and management of the process.
+Rapid staff turnover is a common feature for electoral bodies, so conducting immediate lessons-learned reviews after an election can be helpful.
+Feedback can then be incorporated into administrative procedures and management processes, and, where appropriate, feedback to parliament on legal prospective legal change.
+Such feedback should encompass national, regional and district level officials, and as far as is practicable polling staff.
+Electoral bodies can also review international and domestic observer reports and recommendations.
 If lessons from an election are not identified and acknowledged, then they are destined to be repeated.
-This can increase frustration among stakeholders and decrease confidence and participation.

-- Audits • For instance, the voter register can be audited to - ascertain its accuracy. • ICT arrangements for voter registration, such as biometric registration, can be audited to check for efficiency and reliability based on feedback from polling for example. - Procurement processes can be audited to assess effectiveness and compliance cost-effectiveness The electoral body's ICT arrangements for results transmission should be audited in terms of the speed and effectiveness of the system and also the extent of public and stakeholder satisfaction with the presentations.
+This can increase frustration among stakeholders and decrease confidence and participation. , Audits Some technical processes can be audited to enhance arrangements for future polls.
+For instance, the voter register can be audited to ascertain its accuracy.
+ICT arrangements for voter registration, such as biometric registration, can be audited to check for efficiency and reliability based on feedback from polling for example.
+Procurement processes can be audited to assess compliance and effectiveness and cost-effectiveness.
+The electoral body's ICT arrangements for results transmission should be audited in terms of the speed and effectiveness of the system and also the extent of public and stakeholder satisfaction with the presentations.
 Technical systems evolve rapidly and the electoral body needs to be on top of its needs, identifying where systems worked, where they did not and what new administrative and/or ICT solutions can offer the electoral process.

-benefit from experiences elsewhere.

-EMB Strengthening & Development • The national level body should maintain contact with regional and international bodies in order to

-Staff should have access to professional

-- development programmes, notably, but not limited to, technical areas of the electoral body's work.
-Honest awareness of the lessons learned from the previous election can be helpful to identify areas of - Mistakes made in one election may be understandable to some extent, but if they are repeated in the next election then this will be far harder to manage and explain, so it is critical that the electoral body constantly strengthens and develops.
+EMB Strengthening & Development Electoral Bodies need to constantly strengthen their human capacity and procedures in order to evolve and keep up to date with best practices.
+The national level body should maintain contact with regional and international bodies in order to benefit from experiences elsewhere.
+Staff should have access to professional development programmes, notably, but not limited to, technical areas of the electoral body's work.
+Honest awareness of the lessons learned from the previous election can be helpful to identify areas of institutional weakness.

-institutional weakness.